 ●Ileal conduit – A non-continent cutaneous diversion in which the urine flows from the ureters through a segment of bowel (usually ileum, termed ileal conduit) to the skin surface as a stoma, where it is collected in an external bag or other appliance.

 ●Continent cutaneous diversion – A cutaneous continent reservoir may be constructed to avoid the need for an external appliance (usually using the right colon and terminal ileum).
-The patient self-catheterizes him- or herself at regular intervals to empty the reservoir.
+The patient self-catheterizes at regular intervals to empty the reservoir.

-●Orthotopic neobladder – For men and women wishing to avoid cutaneous urinary diversion, an orthotopic neobladder may be formed from a segment of bowel and attached to the urethra, enabling them to void through the urethra.
+●Orthotopic neobladder – An orthotopic neobladder may be formed from a segment of bowel and attached to the urethra.
+This enables patients to void through their urethra.
 Continent diversions can greatly improve patient quality of life and self-image and can increase his or her acceptance of radical cystectomy.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: